-In 2017, mean daily average temperatures in the mainstem Toppenish Creek ranged from 12.6°C below the swim hole (RM 45.9) to 19.7°C below the Highway 97.
+In 2018, mean daily average temperatures in the mainstem Toppenish Creek ranged from 11.8°C below the North Fork (RM 55.9) to 19.1°C below the Snake Creek inlet.
 The highest instantaneous maximum of 26.6°C occurred at Indian Church Road.
 The highest Maximum Weekly Maximum occurred at the site below Highway 97.
 By most standards the summer water temperatures in 2017 in the lower portion of Toppenish Creek (below the Unit 2 diversion) were higher than most salmonids can tolerate (Table 2).
-In Simcoe Creek, the highest instantaneous maximum water temperature occurred at Barkes Road while the highest MWMT occurred at Simcoe Creek Road.
+In Simcoe Creek, the highest instantaneous maximum water temperature (26.0 °C) occurred at Simcoe Creek Road while the highest MWMT (25.2°C) also occurred at Simcoe Creek Road.